15 Minute Salmon and Zucchini Fritters

 First and foremost, buy yourself a spiralizer!
 If you haven’t purchased one of these yet, it will be the best $9.00 you’ve ever spent.

-It’s a great way to add in veggies, fiber and nutrients into your next meal (like sweet potato spaghetti), and a fun way to sneak veggies in a non-traditional way.
+It’s a great way to add in veggies, fiber and nutrients in to your next meal (like sweet potato spaghetti), and a fun way to sneak veggies in a non-traditional way.

 So easy, and did I mention, ready in under 20 minutes?
 Ideal Thursday night dinner idea.
+If you prefer baked salmon patties, you can just toss them in the oven.

 I’ve figured out how to make dreams come true: I’ve used canned salmon and molded it into mini burger patties with these zucchini salmon fritters.